sergeykochiev/erlang_crud/README.md

 This is a CRUD HTTP server written in ERLang which is connected to a SQLite database.
 It is highly expandable, making it easy to add new entities to work with.
 # Features
 - RESTful and CRUDful
-- "No-hardcode" entity validation on PATCH and POST requests
+- "No-hardcode" entity validation on PATCH and POST requests (no type validation)
 - Ability to add new entities with relative ease
 # Usage
 All interation with the app happens through its ```main``` module: